cppitems/cppitems/items/001/item.md

 ```
 clang++ grid.o main.cpp
 ```
-produces a dynamic executable `a.out` (default filename) which requires a suitable configuration (i.e., set of installed libraries of specific versions) at run time.
+produces a dynamic executable `a.out` (default filename) which requires a suitable configuration (i.e., set of installed libraries of specific versions) at runtime.
 The `grid.o` object file is statically linked into the executable and (therefore does not need to be installed on the system).
 At run time, the dynamic resolution of linked libraries can be tested using
 ```bash